Finding Hidden Figures

 - Use this Challenge Checklist for ways to get social and create awareness beyond the screen.

 - Tell us what was most memorable.
 Answer one or more questions about your movie-viewing experience, and NCWIT will blog the most inspirational responses: ncwit.org/HFsubmissions.
+See what viewers have said so far in this three-part blog series.

 By contributing to the movie’s financial success, the media industry will recognize the need to feature the countless, amazing stories of women in computing and that there are large audiences waiting to see them.